 The CCT is a hard-surface trail from Georgetown to Bethesda.

 In 1996, Montgomery County funded the removal of tracks and ties on the right-of-way from Bethesda to west Silver Spring and its development as an interim hiker-biker trail (temporarily designated the Georgetown Branch Trail) pending a decision as to construction of the transitway.
 In 1998 the Montgomery County Council voted to fund work needed to pave and fence for Trail use the tunnel under Wisconsin Avenue, after months of lobbying by the Coalition and civic groups.
 The tunnel opened in August 1998, with optimum routing and lighting as a result of Coalition efforts and funding.

-The Georgetown Branch Trail has a crushed stone surface.
+The Georgetown Branch Trail had a crushed stone surface.

 A major gap remained in the Trail midway between Bethesda and Silver Spring, with the Rock Creek Trestle closed as unsafe.
 In 2000 the Montgomery County Council voted to fund the rehabilitation of the Rock Creek Trestle, after the Coalition, together with civic groups, sponsored two rallies and a petition drive to demonstrate the wide popular support for opening the trestle.
 The Coalition then led a successful effort to have observation "bump-outs" included in the trestle design, and contributed $75,000 toward their cost.
 The trestle opened for trail use in May 2003.

-The goal of the Coalition is to complete a first-class trail continuous to downtown Silver Spring with amenities - kiosks, water fountains, benches, and other features appropriate to a rail-trail nationally recognized as outstanding.
+The goal of the Coalition is a first-class trail between Georgetown and downtown Silver Spring with amenities - information displays, water fountains, benches, and other features appropriate to a rail-trail nationally recognized as outstanding.